 3. Give it a number of allowed titles.

 4. Optionally, more settings can also be found under the Actions menu on the far right:

 Each time you create or modify a catalogue or its options, you will have to save your Preferences module to apply the modifications to ONIXEDIT Server.
 To do so, click on the Save button at the bottom of the Preferences window:

 Under the catalogue list, you will find one general catalogue option and a button:

 - Allow updates of titles from different catalogues when importing a metadata file: See the section Allow updates on different catalogues.

 - Set next RecordReference value for Catalogues with Auto-Numbering activated: This button allows you to set the next sequence ID for catalogues with the auto-numbering option.
 By default, the next ID is 1, but you can set it to any higher value.

 Deleting a catalogue

-- Once the catalogues are cleared, you can click on the Delete button and confirm the action:
+3. Once the catalogues are cleared, you can click on the Delete button and confirm the deletion of the selected catalogues: